Create a Website Account - Manage notification subscriptions, save form progress and more.

 In some cases, yes.
 For example, area stores - including Giant Eagle, Whole Foods, and Target - accept plastic bags and plastic film for recycling.
 View our community recycling events for opportunities to recycle computer equipment and shredded paper.
 TerraCycle is another way to recycle many items not allowed in your in-home recycling container.

-We recommend following the Cuyahoga County Solid Waste District on Twitter, Facebook or Instagram for ongoing advice and information about recycling in our region.
-You can also find helpful information about how to recycle correctly in Cuyahoga County, including here in Shaker, online
+Visit Cuyahoga Recycles for detailed information about how to recycle in our County, including here in Shaker Heights.
+We also recommend following the Cuyahoga County Solid Waste District on Twitter, Facebook or Instagram for ongoing advice and information about recycling in our region.

 The Service Center (Recycling Center) is located at 15600 Chagrin Blvd.